PTEN c.493_496del, p.Gly165Ter

 BS3 (Not Applied) Strength Modified

-According to VCEP guidelines, the rule for BS3 is: "Strong: Well-established functional studies show no damaging effect."
-The evidence for this variant shows: functional studies demonstrate damaging effect.
+According to VCEP guidelines, the rule for BS3 is: "Strong Strength: Well-established in vitro or in vivo functional studies show no damaging effect."
+The evidence for this variant shows: functional studies demonstrate damaging loss of PTEN activity.
 Therefore, this criterion is not applied.

 BS4